 So that’s my report on Kashan.
 I failed to visit Ghamsar, which I intend to do sooner or later anyway, but managed to visit my vendor’s production unit, which was busy distilling eucalyptus.

 Off this trip, I have learned a couple of new things.
 The first is that the terminology is confusing.
-No one uses the term otto in Iran, and essence is not unequivocal either, being normally used to identify cheap synthetic blends sold by perfume shop in the market.
+No one uses the term otto in Iran, and essence is not unequivocal either, being normally used to identify cheap synthetic blends sold by perfume shops in the market.
 Technically, one should rather talk about first and second oil, depending on the production process, but this is not viable either.
-The key term is ‘atr, which in Arabic and Persian is used to indicate ‘perfumes’ at large, but apparently it is also used for the Rose otto.
+The key term is ‘atr, which in Arabic and Persian is used to indicate ‘perfumes’ at large, but which is apparently also used for the Rose otto.

 The second is that the typical, omnipresent smell of rose, which is sold for few tomans in the bazars across the country and is so characteristic of Iran’s shrines is, all things considered, not unworthy at all.
 It may be cheap, it may be patently synthetic and somehow cheeky and straightforward – it is, after all, meant to replace the nobler ‘atr of the Muhammadian Rose (gol-e mohammadi, I was almost going to forget, is the name of the local species of the Rosa Damascena).
 However, I can’t help but associate it to my memories of that country and its shrines, mosques and imamzadehs.
 Nothing hugely sophisticated, to be sure, and often muddled with the smell of sweat, feet and the typically mild and understated Iranian spices.
 However, a distinctive blend that, when it comes to olfactory profile, speaks volumes of the genius loci.